The Kalimba is not a widely recognized instrument, and when asked, many individuals might not know even know what a Kalima is!

 How to record a Kalimba

 Recording a Kalimba would involve the use of a condenser microphone.
-Kalimbas are not built with pickups or microphones, so this would be the only way to record it.
+Kalimbas are not generally built with pickups or microphones, so this may be the only way to record it.

 Take into consideration that the Kalimba only produces a soft tone, and as such, recording it with anything other than a condenser microphone (like a dynamic one) would result in poor audio.